Distrubuted-Autonomy-Lab/carebot-project-website/assets/documentation/CLOUD_DEPLOY.md

 #### B. Provision the VM

-Run the following command to create an e2-medium instance (recommended for PostGIS) with the startup script attached:
+Run the following commands to create an e2-medium instance (recommended for PostGIS) with the startup script attached:

 ```bash
 gcloud compute instances create carebot-vm \